Organizational change: 5 tips to successfully execute an operational strategy

 I typically advise my clients to use an annual process for strategy deployment.
 This allows the organization to review the longer-term objectives but also focus on the next 12 months to ensure there is a high level of urgency and progress in the right direction in the short term.

-Therefore, for example, if a finance operation created a three-year objective to improve right first time on-time of invoice processing from 76% to 98% they might decide they want to achieve half of this improvement in the first year.
+Therefore, for example, if a finance operation created a three-year objective to improve right first time on-time of invoice processing from 76 percent to 98% they might decide they want to achieve half of this improvement in the first year.
 In this example, they would need to achieve 87% by the end of next year.

 “Having clear annual objectives allows the business to track progress throughout the year (typically monthly) but also align improvement activities in the near term to